-In short: Torguard can’t unblock any Netflix libraries.
-If you want to access Netflix from abroad, your best option is ExpressVPN.
+In short: A regular Torguard subscription won’t help you securely access any Netflix libraries.
+If you want to watch Netflix from abroad, your best option is NordVPN.

-Instead, you might want to consider ExpressVPN.
-This service works with 10+ versions of Netflix, including Netflix US, UK, JP, CA, and AU.
+Instead, you might want to consider NordVPN.
+This service has been able to securely access multiple versions of Netflix for years now, including the American, British, Japanese, and Canadian libraries.
 What’s more, it offers a 30-day money-back guarantee.
 In other words, you’ll be able to try it risk-free.

-How to unblock foreign Netflix libraries with a VPN
+How to access your home Netflix library with a VPN

-Below, you’ll find a step-by-step guide to unblocking Netflix abroad.
+Below, you’ll find a step-by-step guide to accessing your usual Netflix library during a trip abroad.

-Here’s how to unblock Netflix libraries with a VPN:
+Here’s how to watch Netflix with a VPN:

 - First, create an account if you don’t already have one.